What are the Australia visa requirements?

 - Prospective Marriage visa (subclass 300): This visa permits you to go to Australia to marry your considered spouse and then apply for a Partner visa.

 2. Parent visas

-- Contributory Aged Parent (Temporary) visa (subclass 884): This temporary permission allows the elderly parent of a settled Australian national, Australian permanent citizen or qualified New Zealand national stay temporarily in Australia.
+- Contributory Aged Parent (Temporary) visa (subclass 884): This temporary permission allows the elderly parent of a settled Australian national, Australian permanent citizen, or qualified New Zealand national to stay temporarily in Australia.

 - Contributory Aged Parent visa (subclass 864): This permanent permission allows the elderly parent of a settled Australian resident, Australian permanent citizen, or qualified New Zealand national to stay in Australia.

 - Contributory Parent (Temporary) visa (subclass 173): This temporary permission allows a parent of a settled Australian resident, Australian permanent citizen, or qualified New Zealand national to stay in Australia for up to 2 years.

 - Contributory Parent visa (subclass 143): This permanent permission allows a parent of a settled Australian resident, Australian permanent citizen of Australia, or qualified New Zealand national to go to Australia.

 - Parent visa (subclass 103): This permanent permission allows a parent of a settled Australian resident, Australian permanent citizen, or qualified New Zealand national to go to Australia as a permanent resident.

 3. Child visas:

 - Child visa (subclass 101): This permission allows a child outside Australia to come to Australia to live with their parents.